aror99/amazon-s3-userguide/doc_source/manage-versioning-examples.md

 **Note**
  If you enable versioning on a bucket for the first time, it might take a short amount of time for the change to be fully propagated\.
 We recommend that you wait for 15 minutes after enabling versioning before issuing write operations \(PUT or DELETE\) on objects in the bucket\.

-For more information about S3 Versioning, see [Using versioning in S3 buckets](Versioning.md)\.
-For information about working with objects that are in versioning\-enabled buckets, see [Working with objects in a versioning\-enabled bucket](manage-objects-versioned-bucket.md)\.

 Each S3 bucket that you create has a *versioning* subresource associated with it\. \(For more information, see [Bucket configuration options](UsingBucket.md#bucket-config-options-intro)\.\) By default, your bucket is *unversioned*, and the versioning subresource stores the empty versioning configuration, as follows\.